 Bookmakers offer odds for all available selections.
 These odds determine how much a bookmaker must pay to the bettor relative to his stake if the relevant selection is correct.
 They are closely related to the chances of the selection being correct.
 If the chances are low (i.e. the selection is unlikely to be correct), then the odds are usually high.
 If the chances are high (i.e. the selection is likely to be correct), then the odds are usually low.

 Odds can be expressed in three different formats: decimal, moneyline, and fractional.
 We won’t go into the detail here, but we do in our article explaining how odds work.

 The payout is the total amount that the bookmaker must pay to the bettor if his selection is correct.
 It’s typically quoted including the initial stake, as this is returned to the bettor along with his winnings.

 Hopefully, this has helped clarify things a little.
 Just in case, though, we’re going to use a simple example to elaborate even more.
-We’ll again go back to the football match we mentioned early, between the Steelers and the Broncos.
+We’ll again go back to the football match between the Steelers and the Broncos that we mentioned earlier.
 A bookmaker might offer the following odds for this game.
 This is known as a “betting market.”